obnyis/docker-palworld-dedicated-server/README.md

    - This directory will be used to store the game server files, including configs and savegames
    - In older versions we asked you to setup permissions via CHMOD or CHOWN, this should not be needed anymore!
 2. Set up Port-Forwarding or NAT for the ports in the Docker-Compose file
-3. Pull the latest version of the image with `docker pull jammsen/palworld-dedicated-server:latest`
+3. Pull the latest version of the image with `docker pull obnyis/palworld-dedicated-server:latest`
 4. Download the [docker-compose.yml](docker-compose.yml) and [default.env](default.env)
 5. Set up the `docker-compose.yml` and `default.env` to your liking
    - Make sure you setup PUID and PGID according to the user you want to use
      - **PUID and PGID 0 will error out, thats on purpose!**
      - if you use Docker as root, then you can just use 1000 inside the container
    - Refer to the [Environment-Variables](#environment-variables) section for more information
+6. Enaable modding support (this is disabled by default)
+   - Set `ENABLE_UE4SS` to `true` in the `default.env` file
+   - Extract mods under the `game` sub-directory in your game-server-directory
+     - Blueprint mods go in `game/Pal/Binaries/Linux/ue4ss`
+     - Pak mods go in `game/Pal/Content/Paks`
+     - Mods that contain a `.dll` are unsupported
 6. Start the container via `docker-compose up -d && docker-compose logs -f`
    - Watch the log, if no errors occur you can close the logs with ctrl+c
 7. Now have fun and happy gaming! 🎮😉